The History of Underfloor Heating

 The Movement Towards More Advanced Underfloor Heating Methods

 By 500 AD, there was a noticeable difference in comparison to Asian and European underfloor heating systems.
-Europeans’ heating system of choice was the open fire system whereas the ondol was being developed even further in Asia.
+Europeans’ heating system of choice was the open fire system, whereas the ondol was being developed even further in Asia.
 The homes of the upper class and palaces utilised a more sophisticated form of the gudeul by around 700 AD.
 Hypocausts were used extensively in both public baths and private homes in countries around the Mediterranean.
 When we observe underfloor heating systems in 1400 AD, we see extensive and sophisticated hypocausts such as the Turkish Baths built by the Ottoman Empire.
+The concept of the hypocaust was still in use as late as 1904, which can be seen in the underfloor heating system that was utilised in Liverpool Cathedral in 1904.

 A Throwaway Discovery Leads to an Invention Vital for Modern Underfloor Heating Systems